Jerzy Duszyński (biochemist): Non-scientific activity

 During the years 1980-1985, Jerzy Duszyńsi was the chairman of the "Solidarity" trade union at the Institute of Experimental Biology.
 He has served as chairman of the City Council in the town of Podkowa Leśna (1989–93) and one of the founders of the Science Festival School Foundation.
 From 2008 to 2009, he held the post of deputy minister responsible for science at the Polish Ministry of Science and Higher Education.

 Awards and distinctions

-Prof. Duszynski has been decorated with a Knight’s Cross of the Polonia Restituta Order.
+Duszynski has been decorated with a Knight's Cross of the Polonia Restituta Order.